abbruzze/kernal64/README.md

 ### Wiki
 Wiki pages are available here: https://github.com/abbruzze/kernal64/wiki

+### What's new in 1.4.7 (Sep 10th 2018)

+**Lots of improvements in VDC handling.**

+- fixed clocks needed to draw a line depending on several parameters and not only by xchars_total
+- improved x smooth handling
+- most of the Soci's test run properly
+- regs 34 & 35 not yet implemented, need more investigation
+- added customization of VDC total scan line: the user can enter the total number of CRT scan line instead of having 312 PAL lines.
+New menù under Settings -> Adjust display -> VDC scan lines
+- VDC was not included in the MMU in C64 mode, so in C64 mode it was not possible to see VDC running
+- light pen support added (can't be used with light pen mouse emulation)

+**General**
+- 2Mhz mode has been improved: the VIC refresh cycles are treated as I/O.
+- minor bug fixing

 ### What's new in 1.4.6 (Aug 10th 2018)
 - Minor bug fixing.
 Added more command line options (see them with --help).
 Fixed REU 128K.